 Option 2 [5]: Add a note in 38.300: Since PDCP does not allow COUNT to wrap-around, it is up to the network to prevent it from happening (e.g., based on its observation on DL MBS QFI Sequence Number, gNB might initiate a release and add of the corresponding multicast radio bearer or a full configuration to the associated UEs).

 Option 3 [5]: Drop the support of HFN allocation by network, i.e., network entities and UEs maintain HFN separately.

+Option 4:Up to CN implementation to prevent the PDCP COUNT wrap-around.